Ge0rg3/flask-parameter-validation/README.md

 ## Usage
 To validate parameters with flask-parameter-validation, two conditions must be met.
 1. The `@ValidateParameters()` decorator must be applied to the function
-2. Type hints ([supported types](#type-hints-and-accepted-input-types)) and a default of a subclass of `Parameter` for the parameters you want to use flask-parameter-validation on
+2. Type hints ([supported types](#type-hints-and-accepted-input-types)) and a default of a subclass of `Parameter` must be supplied per parameter flask-parameter-validation parameter

 ### Enable and customize Validation for a Route with the @ValidateParameters decorator